Police Officer Salary

 The Roswell Police Department hires non-certified police recruits and certified police officers.
 To apply, you must be at least 20 years of age and turn 21 by the time you complete the state academy for your certification.
 Upon certification as law enforcement officers by the State of New Mexico and receipt of such certification by the city's Human Resources Department, a police recruit will promote to police officer.
 The employee will then receive step increases per the collective bargaining agreement.
 Police officers also receive compensation for court time and training outside of normal duty hours.
 For detailed monetary compensation/benefits, please contact the City of Roswell Human Resources Department (575-637-6268).

 Non-certified applicants who are accepted for employment with the RPD will be sent to the New Mexico Law Enforcement Academy in Santa Fe for certification.
 The non-certified officer must be certified within one year of the date of hire.
 Applicants who are certified in another state may be considered for the abbreviated certification process at the academy.
 Employees who are hired and who attend the academy do so at the expense of the City of Roswell and are paid and receive benefits while at the academy.
-For more information regarding training, please contact the Recruiting Officer or Training Sergeant at 575-624-6770.
+For more information regarding training, please call 575-624-6770 and ask for the Recruiting Officer or Training Sergeant.

 Uniforms and Equipment

 The Roswell Police Department will provide all initial-issue uniform items to include a full complement of summer and winter uniforms, jackets and boots.
 An annual uniform allowance is also provided.
 Sworn personnel have their choice of a department-issued handgun (Glock 17 or 19) or the employee may wish to carry a personal firearm (in accordance with policy).
 Also available to each sworn member is an M4 patrol rifle, Remington 870 shotgun, X26 Taser, and a host of additional cutting-edge equipment to assist the officer in safely completing duties.